 Assuming that the original estimate was fundamentally flawed.

-This formula calculates actual cost to date plus a new estimate for the remaining work
+This formula calculates the actual cost to date plus a new estimate for the remaining work

 EAC =AC +Bottom up ETC